 We have a lively and successful Art & Design department at Fulford.
-The subject is a popular choice at GCSE and A-Level, the results are good and we aim to display a range of work around school.
-The majority of our students, who study the subject at ‘A’ level, continue to further and higher education and to careers in the field of Art & Design or Architecture.
+Students enjoy their art lessons and create a multitude of outcomes from exciting starting points and themes.
+The majority of our students, who study the subject at ‘A’ level, continue to further and higher education and to careers in the creative industry.

-Currently we have four art teachers, one of the full time teachers also teaches Design Technology, strengthening further our links with that department.
+We have four art teachers, one of whom also teaches Design Technology, strengthening further our links with that department.
 Each teacher brings their own interests and experience to provide a rich and varied experience for our students.
-We offer a wide range of expertise, including painting, printmaking, 2D and 3D design, ceramics and art history.
+We offer a wide range of expertise, including painting, printmaking, 2D and 3D design, ceramics, photography and art history.
 We encourage all students to use the art rooms at lunch times and to work on their art and design at home.
 We also plan for them to visit galleries and exhibitions and we invite artists into school, whenever we can.

 - Mrs S Howson SH